 On the other hand, there is more problem-solving here than in some other proof-based math courses.
 In some cases the proof will be easy, once you know what you are trying to prove.
 Textbook: Introduction to Enumerative Combinatorics, Miklós Bóna, Chs.
 1, 2, 3, 5.
 We may skip some sections, as announced in class.
-The textbook is required at all class meetings.
+Each section will take us about one week in class (Chapter 1 will go a little faster).